GSA/resources.data.gov/pages/_summaries/broadband-map-case-study.md

 ---
-category: Data management & governance
+category: Case studies & examples
 description: The National Broadband Map is a tool that provide consumers nationwide reliable information on broadband internet connections.This case study describes how crowd-sourcing, open source software, and public engagement informs the development